jahanzaibmir/jahanzaibmir/README.md

 # 💫 About Me:

-I am a Cybersecurity Engineer | Hacker | Software Developer<br>I build and safeguard systems that scale
+Cybersecurity engineer | Hacker | Developer
+I build, optimize, and safeguard scalable systems from the kernel up.
+Specialized in low-level programming, computer networking, and offensive/defensive security.

 ## 🌐 Socials: